 We’ve taken a tour of five classic and five modern memes, but this is only a tiny sampling.
 Memes are constantly emerging and dying off—what’s insanely popular today is stale next week.

-For an all-around reference, we highly recommend checking out Know Your Meme.
+For an all-around reference on memes, we highly recommend checking out Know Your Meme.
 This encyclopedic resource is dedicated to cataloging the origins, use, and examples of memes.
 It’s a great place to learn how a meme started or see what’s popular recently.